-- minor in amount (i.e. those which total up to a maximum of \$2000 for an individual event or up to \$5000 over a year), and - incidental in nature or infrequent in occurrence (e.g. minor fundraisers such as sausage sizzles, or monies received via University-operated vending machines)

-- a. the location and activity is authorised by a faculty or division finance manager, and - b. all cash monies and cheques received are taken to a formal Cash Receipting Location (see Procedure 6.2) as soon as possible after all monies for the particular event have been received.
+- minor in amount (i.e. those which total up to a maximum of \$2000 for an individual event or up to \$5000 over a year), and - incidental in nature or infrequent in occurrence (e.g. minor fundraisers such as sausage sizzles, or monies received via University-operated vending machines) may be received at any location, provided that: - a. the location and activity is authorised by a faculty or division finance manager, and - b. all cash monies and cheques received are taken to a formal Cash Receipting Location (see Procedure 6.2) as soon as possible after all monies for the particular event have been received.